core-wg/coral/draft-ietf-core-coral.md

 In general, arbitrary basic data can not be expressed in a structured data set, because

-* There may not be a tree that covers the directed graph, or the tree's root may not be the URI from which the document is obtained.
+* There may not be a tree that covers the directed graph, or the tree's root may not be the retrieval context.
 * There may be multiple edges into a blank node.

-In particular, the precise data from one structured information document can only be expressed with the same root node.
+In particular, the precise data from one structured information document can only be expressed with the same retrieval context.
 However, statements can be added to make a data set that is expressible elsewhere
 <!-- possibly shove around to make use of CURIEs introduced at some point -->
 (this document defines the `carries-information-about` relation type leading to the `http://www.iana.org/assignments/relation/carries-information-about` predicate being usable here),